VIEW BY TOPIC

 Handbook to Avoid Hazards

 Another great document would be a Safety Handbook.
 Every company, no matter its size or type, should have guidelines and information about how to be safe in the workplace.
-This can save money, accidents, and injuries by letting staff know how to:
+This kind of type of business documents will save you money, accidents, and injuries by letting staff know how to:

 - properly use equipment and machinery